 What you can do

-- Write down any changes you've noticed or any new symptoms you're experiencing.
+- List any changes you've noticed or any new symptoms you're experiencing.
 Include any that may seem unrelated to the reason for which you scheduled the appointment.

-- If you've had a melanoma or an atypical mole removed in the past, note the location of the lesion and also the date of removal.
+- If you've had a melanoma or a mole removed in the past, note the location of the lesion and also the date of removal.
 If you have the biopsy report, bring it with you to the appointment.

 - Don't wear makeup or opaque nail polish to your appointment.
 These products make it difficult for your doctor to perform a thorough skin exam.